Africa;Israel – an international railway line

 The project presents feasibility for two stations: Juba-South-Sudan, and the Beer-Sheva, Israel

-Juba station, South Sudan South Sudan is a prime example of the potential for Israel to base the relations on humanitarian aid, and a chance to quarantine the cynicism inherent in capitalism: South Sudan independence in 2011 "did not go up" with the major infrastructure companies operating on Africa.
+Juba station, South Sudan - Feasibility no. 02 South Sudan is a prime example of the potential for Israel to base the relations on humanitarian aid, and a chance to quarantine the cynicism inherent in capitalism: South Sudan independence in 2011 "did not go up" with the major infrastructure companies operating on Africa.
 A young country looking to move away from Omar al-Bashir has suffered from wars of control, destruction, famine, and sickness.
 The railway line was based on the northern access route to the city of Juba and located in the geographical seam between the settlement area west and the agricultural area east.
 The train may link those tissues and provide a platform for local employment, development, and trade, along with the income and expenditure of heavy goods, knowledge, and resources inside and outside the country.
 To this end, the station was designed as a pillar field whose arched form was derived from the local Tukul.
 The columns access a set of basic infrastructure including electricity, drainage, rainwater storage and basic roofing over the surface compartment.